Tortuguero (Maya site)

 Tortuguero (or El Tortuguero) is an archaeological site in southernmost Tabasco, Mexico which supported a Maya city during the Classic period.
 The site is noteworthy for its use of the B'aakal emblem glyph also found as the primary title at Palenque.
 The site has been heavily damaged by looting and modern development; in the 1960s, a cement factory was built directly on top of the site.

 History

-Little is known about the dynastic lineage of this site, aside from Bahlam Ajaw, who ruled from 644-679 CE.
-In 649 CE he conquered Comalcalco, one of the westernmost sites in the Maya world.
+Because of its mid-20th century destruction, little is known about the dynastic lineage of this site.
+Its history is linked to that of the kingdom of Palenque, as the rulers of Tortuguero used the same emblem glyph as Palenque.
+Known is that Bahlam Ajaw ruled from 644-679 CE, achieving a victory in a star war against an unknown polity in 644.
+The result of this war was poetically and tragically commemorated with the sentence "the blood was pooled, the skulls were piled."
+In 649 CE Bahlam Ajaw conquered Comalcalco, one of the westernmost sites in the Maya world.